DaleMargel/Web-Survey/People/WebReflection.md

 # WebReflection
-Templating Library person of interest
+Rendering Engine person of interest

 Andrea Giammarchi is a German developer who owns [WebReflection](https://github.com/WebReflection) - a rambling GitHub with 388 repositories, most of them his own code and brimming with great ideas.
 There is some amazing work here.
 I recommend this as a github tourist destination.